mikeshhoffman/siteredesign/docs/proposal.md

 *   Tune the website for its various audiences, including research universities, students, industry, and government energy agencies.

-*   Responsive, modern redesign of civic website
+*   Responsive, modern redesign of this civic website.

-*   Add interactivity with Javascript libraries
+*   Add interactivity with Javascript libraries.

-*   Build visualizations of public data from web API
+*   Build visualizations of public data from a web API.

 ### General objectives of the website